ijmccallum/Mini-Site-Generator/readme.md

 ## How does it work?

-I'm glad you asked - time for sudocode!
+I'm glad you asked!
+Time for sudocode.

 ```js
 //pass it a directory